Siege of US Capitol by pro-Trump mob forces hard questions

 Newly elected Rep. Cori Bush, D-Mo., said if “we, as Black people did the same things that happened …. the reaction would have been different, we would have been laid out on the ground, there would have been, there would have been shootings, there would have been people in jail.”

 One protester, a white woman, was shot to death by Capitol Police, and there were dozens of arrests.
+Three other people died after “medical emergencies” related to the breach.

 Rep. Val Demings, D-Fla., a former police chief, said it was “painfully obvious” that Capitol police “were not prepared” for what took place.

-Rep. Tim Ryan, D-Ohio, who is the chairman of a subcommittee that overseas the Capitol police, suggested there would be leadership changes on the force.
+Rep. Tim Ryan, D-Ohio, who is the chairman of a subcommittee that oversees the Capitol police budget, suggested there would be leadership changes on the force.

 “I think it’s pretty clear that there’s going to be a number of people who are going to be without employment very, very soon because this is an embarrassment,” he said.

-Before dawn Thursday, Congress confirmed Biden as the presidential election winner, lawmakers resolved to return from shelter with a display to the country, and the world, of the nation’s enduring commitment to uphold the will of the voters and the peaceful transfer of power.
+Before dawn Thursday, Congress confirmed Biden as the presidential election winner, lawmakers resolved to return from shelter to show the country, and the world, of the nation’s enduring commitment to uphold the will of the voters and the peaceful transfer of power.

 Vice President Mike Pence, presiding over the joint session, announced the tally for Biden, 306-232.

-Trump, who had repeatedly refused to concede the election, said in a statement immediately after the vote that there will be an “orderly transition” of power on Inauguration Day.
+Trump, who had repeatedly refused to concede the election, said in a statement immediately after the vote that there will be an “orderly transition” on Inauguration Day.

 Several lawmakers suggested that Trump be prosecuted for a crime, impeached for a second time or even removed under the Constitution’s 25th Amendment, which seemed unlikely two weeks from when his term expires.
+The House impeached Trump in 2019 and the Senate acquitted him in 2020.

-Schumer and Democrats led the charge to invoke the 25th Amendment.
-And similar conversations among Republicans within the administration had made their way to Capitol Hill,.
+While Democrats led the charge to invoke the 25th Amendment, similar conversations among Republicans within the administration had made their way to Capitol Hill.

 Republican Rep. Adam Kinzinger of Illinois, publicly called on Trump’s Cabinet to invoke the 25th Amendment and remove the president from office.